SPECIALISTS IN APPEALS & INADMISSIBILITY CASES

 Processing times on average are between 8 to 12 months, depending on the visa office responsible for processing the application.
 Some larger visa offices such as the USA can process applications as fast as 4 to 6 months.

-All applications for both Inland and Outland Sponsorship are submitted to CPC-M in Mississauga.
-Once an application is deemed to be complete with all required forms and documents, and the sponsor is eligible, the application is forwarded for further processing.
+All applications for both Inland and Outland Sponsorship are submitted online.
+Once an application is deemed to be complete with all required forms and documents, and the sponsor is eligible, the application is forwarded then forwarded to the responsible visa office for further processing.
 Incomplete applications are returned 3 months later.

 There are two types of applications for Spouse and Common-Law Sponsorship